-Hans Hugo Bruno Selye, more commonly known as Hans Selye, was one of the most influential endocrinologists who is known for his research he effects of stress on the human body.
+Hans Hugo Bruno Selye was one of the most influential endocrinologists who is known for his research on the effects of stress on the human body.

 Early Life and Education:

 Born in Vienna on 26 January in 1907 to a wealthy family, Hans Selye was initially educated by a governess and then at a private school.
 His father was a surgeon.

 Hans then attended the German University of Prague in 1924 and he received his degree in 1929 and his doctorate in 1931 in organic chemistry.
 In addition to his scientific ability he was fluent in ten languages